Have you ever looked in the mirror and noticed that the skin on your upper lip looks darker than the rest of your face?

 In addition to helping with hyperpigmentation, salicylic acid is also effective at unblocking the pores and reducing the severity and amounts of breakouts people experience.

-If you’re new to using salicylic acid, Clarifying Pads are an excellent place to start.
+If you’re new to using salicylic acid, Crystal Clear clarifying pads are an excellent place to start.
 They work like a serum, distributing salicylic acid, glycolic acid and lactic acid all across the skin.
 Your skin will appear more evenly toned, bright and clear with regular use.

 Microneedling is a procedure that has shown potential for helping to reduce the visibility of melasma.
 With microneedling, your provider uses tiny needles to make controlled puncture wounds on the skin’s surface.